drewcrawford/drewcrawford.github.io/metal_faq/index.md

 * FB8889367

-## Replayer terminated unexpectedly with error code 5.  timed out (5)
+### Replayer terminated unexpectedly with error code 5.  timed out (5)

 Appears to be a hung system process.
 For me the issue is usually in macOS rather than xcode or on device, so rebooting clears it.
 Collecting more data on this one.

-### additional root cause - replayer terminated unexpectedly with error code 5

-This is usually caused by performing a metal capture programmatically during application launch.
+An additional root cause is performing a metal capture programmatically during application launch.
 The workaround is to perform the capture "later", such as with `.asyncAfter`.

 *FB7741457 - works as intended*

-## DYPShaderDebuggerErrorDomain:4 "Failed to create data source"

-This debugger error appears to have multiple sub-errors.

-### DYPShaderDebuggerDataErrorDomain:0 "Thread data not found"

-I am aware of 2 root causes for this one.
-The first is that the capture produced some kind of other abort (IOAF code, timeout, etc.)  The workaround is to fix that abort (I know, right?
-If fixed it, you wouldn't be debugging...)

-* FB8827782

-The other root cause is a bit trickier, but basically the debugger is struggling with memory layout.
-To fix this, simplify the memory layout, at least while you're trying to debug:

-* simplify array indexes.
-Ideally, index by constants.
-Avoid dependent array indexes (indexing by some value to look up another index).
-Avoid indexing by opaque values such as the return value of a non-inline function.
-* flatten nested loops
-* reorder structs

-* FB8889577

-# Xcode behavior
+## Xcode behavior

-## "build succeeded" beachball
+### "build succeeded" beachball

 I am aware of some cases where Xcode will beachball after "build succeeded".
 This usually takes progressively longer and longer each time, and may be associated with taking GPU captures.
 The workaround is to restart xcode.

 * FB8287558

-## Xcode crash - EXC_BAD_ACCESS (SIGSEGV)
+### Xcode crash - EXC_BAD_ACCESS (SIGSEGV)

 Xcode can crash when starting a metal debugging session.
 This usually happens with